A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Prompt Engineering in Practice

-This section provides an overview of how the different types of prompt modifiers are being applied in the practice of prompt engineering with specific focus on the generation of static images from textual and visual input prompts.
-While images can be generated from random text or even single characters and emojis~\cite{creativitypromptengineering}, the \textbf{subject term} is fundamental to the controlled generation of digital images.
+This section provides an overview of how the different types of prompt modifiers are being applied in the practice of prompt engineering with specific focus on the generation of static images from either textual or visual input prompts.
+We specifically focus on demonstrating and explaining the iterative process of text-image generation with its iterative different steps (as described in \autoref{tab:modifiers}).

+The first step in iterative prompt design is to denote the \textbf{subject} with one or several terms.
+While images can be generated from random text or even single characters and emojis~\citep{creativitypromptengineering}, the subject term is fundamental to the controlled generation of digital images.
 Consequently, a prompt typically contains at least one subject term.
 Any other parts of the prompt are optional.
-It is, for instance, possible to generate artworks with the prompt ``car.''
-In practice, however, practitioners use modifiers to improve the resulting images and to exercise more control over the image creation process.
+It is, for instance, possible to generate artworks with the prompt \textit{``car.''} In practice, however, practitioners use modifiers to improve the resulting images and to exercise more control over the image creation process.

 \textbf{Modifiers} are typically added with the intention to either modify the style of the generated image or boost its quality.
-As mentioned in Section \ref{sec:modifiers}, style modifiers and quality boosters do not form a disparate set.
+As mentioned in Section~\ref{sec:modifiers}, style modifiers and quality boosters do not form a disparate set.
 Rather, the two types of modifiers can have overlapping effects and the difference between the two types of prompt modifiers is sometimes not fully apparent.
-The modifier \texttt{``Greg Rutkowski''}, for instance, exhibits this property.
+For instance, the modifier \textit{``by Greg Rutkowski''} exhibits this property.
 Greg Rutkowski\footnote{https://www.artstation.com/rutkowski} is a contemporary illustrator and concept artist who has been embraced by the text-to-image art community in their practice of prompt engineering.
-Images generated with the modifiers \texttt{``by greg rutkowski''} or \texttt{``in the style of greg rutkowski''} are of high quality, texture-rich, and contain a high amount of details.
-As such, this style modifier is often used as a quality booster in the community, even though a trained eye may tell by the style of the image that the prompt modifier was being used.
+Images generated with the modifiers \textit{``by greg rutkowski''} or \textit{``in the style of greg rutkowski''} are of high quality, texture-rich, and contain a high amount of details.
+As such, this modifier is often not used as a style modifier -- as one would expect --, but as a quality booster in the community, even though a trained eye may tell by the style of the image that the prompt modifier was being used.